Source code for simvx.core.event_bus

 Handler = Callable[[Any], None]

-[docs] class EventBus: """Typed publish/subscribe bus keyed on dataclass event types.
-Uses ``connect``/``disconnect`` to mirror :class:`Signal` vocabulary so both callback systems share one verb pair across the engine. """ __slots__ = ("_subs", "_deferred") def __init__(self) -> None: self._subs: dict[EventCls, set[weakref.ReferenceType[Any]]] = {} self._deferred: list[Any] = [] # ------------------------------------------------------------------ # Subscription # ------------------------------------------------------------------
+[docs] class EventBus: """Typed publish/subscribe bus keyed on dataclass event types.""" __slots__ = ("_subs", "_deferred") def __init__(self) -> None: self._subs: dict[EventCls, set[weakref.ReferenceType[Any]]] = {} self._deferred: list[Any] = [] # ------------------------------------------------------------------ # Subscription # ------------------------------------------------------------------

-[docs] def connect(self, event_cls: EventCls, handler: Handler) -> None: """Register ``handler`` for events of exactly ``event_cls``.
+[docs] def subscribe(self, event_cls: EventCls, handler: Handler) -> None: """Register ``handler`` for events of exactly ``event_cls``.
 Bound methods are stored via :class:`weakref.WeakMethod`.
 Other callables use :class:`weakref.ref`; if the callable does not support weak references (e.g. a local closure or :class:`functools.partial`), a :class:`TypeError` is raised. """ ref = self._make_ref(handler) self._subs.setdefault(event_cls, set()).add(ref)

-[docs] def disconnect(self, event_cls: EventCls, handler: Handler) -> None: """Remove ``handler`` from ``event_cls``.
+[docs] def unsubscribe(self, event_cls: EventCls, handler: Handler) -> None: """Remove ``handler`` from ``event_cls``.
 Idempotent.""" bucket = self._subs.get(event_cls) if not bucket: return target = self._make_ref(handler) # WeakMethod and weakref.ref both implement __eq__ by comparing # the underlying referent, so set.discard works on identity of the # referenced callable. bucket.discard(target) if not bucket: del self._subs[event_cls]

 # ------------------------------------------------------------------ # Dispatch # ------------------------------------------------------------------

-[docs] def emit_deferred(self, event: Any) -> None: """Queue ``event`` for the next :meth:`flush_deferred` call.""" if not dataclasses.is_dataclass(event) or isinstance(event, type): raise TypeError( f"EventBus.emit_deferred requires a dataclass instance, got {type(event).__name__!r}" ) self._deferred.append(event)
+[docs] def publish_deferred(self, event: Any) -> None: """Queue ``event`` for the next :meth:`flush_deferred` call.""" if not dataclasses.is_dataclass(event) or isinstance(event, type): raise TypeError( f"EventBus.publish_deferred requires a dataclass instance, got {type(event).__name__!r}" ) self._deferred.append(event)

 # ------------------------------------------------------------------ # Internal # ------------------------------------------------------------------ @staticmethod def _make_ref(handler: Handler) -> weakref.ReferenceType[Any]: """Build the appropriate weak reference for ``handler``.""" if hasattr(handler, "__self__") and hasattr(handler, "__func__"): return weakref.WeakMethod(handler) try: return weakref.ref(handler) except TypeError as exc: raise TypeError( f"EventBus handler {handler!r} does not support weak references; " "use a bound method on a long-lived object or a module-level function." ) from exc